PotentialLabs/meetglow.com/press.md

 Ben has been building software for Apple platforms for the past 15 years.
 He’s started two small software companies (Acacia Tree Software and Nice Mohawk Limited), and his apps have been used by millions worldwide.
 Ben got interested in energy efficiency after having a Solar PV system installed on his first home in 2009.

 #### **Robin Kinney (Co-founder, CTO)** -- [robin@energyglow.io](mailto:robin@energyglow.io)
 Robin is an electrical engineer and manager with 25 years of experience in the Silicon Valley medical device industry.
 His past experience covers research, development, and software quality management.
-Robin was part of the team that built the first linear accelerator for cancer treatment.
+Robin was part of the team that produced the first fetal pulse oximeter used during labor and delivery.
 Over the past 10 years, Robin has been active in the energy monitoring space, as well as doing energy efficiency work with nonprofits in Southeast Ohio.

 #### **Karen Davis (CFO)**
 25+ years of experience helping companies achieve objectives.
 Multiple CFO positions in addition to management roles in accounting & VC firms.